alonsobsd/rustdesk-server-makejail/README.md

 ```sh
 # appjail makejail -f gh+alonsobsd/rustdesk-server-makejail -j rustdesk -- --network rustdesk-net --server_ip 10.0.0.2
 ```
-When it is done you will see credentials info for connect a supported rust desktop client to RustDesk Server.
+When it is done you will see credentials info for connect a supported RustDesk client to RustDesk Server.

 ```sh
  ################################################